Deep Learning for Joint Channel Estimation and Feedback in Massive MIMO Systems: Simulations and results

-The final input samples of CEFnet are the channel matrices estimated by the LS algorithm and interpolation based on pilot symbols while the input of PFnet are the extracted pilot symbols.
-The target output of the two network is the ideal channel matrices.
+The final input samples of CEFnet are the channel matrices estimated by the LS algorithm and interpolated based on pilot symbols while the input of PFnet is the extracted pilot symbols.
+The target output of the two networks is the ideal channel matrices.
 Both the input and output need transforming into the angular-delay domain before inputting the network to exploit the sparsity.

 A standard dataset is composed of the input samples and the corresponding target output.
-In order to achieve the optimal training results, the datasets should be shuffled and divided into three parts: training dataset for updating the network parameters to make the model converge, validation dataset for tracking and estimating the generalization performance of the network, and testing dataset for evaluating the performance of the final trained model.
+To achieve the optimal training results, the datasets should be shuffled and divided into three parts: training dataset for updating the network parameters to make the model converge, validation dataset for tracking and estimating the generalization performance of the network, and testing dataset for evaluating the performance of the final trained model.
 Note that the testing dataset should not be included in the training or validation dataset to avoid data snooping.
 The numbers of samples in the three sets are 100,000, 30,000 and 20,000, respectively.

-In addition, the performance metric for the whole simulation is the normalized MSE (NMSE) between the output of the network and the true channel matrices, which can be calculated as follows,
+In addition, the performance metric for the whole simulation is the Normalized MSE (NMSE) between the output of the network and the true channel matrices, which can be calculated as follows